LaunchCodeEducation/skills-back-end-java/class-prep/12/setup.md

 ```

 <aside class="aside-note" markdown="1">
-If you are Windows or Linux, you may need to set your port in the second line to 3306.
+If you are using Windows or Linux, you may need to set your port in the second line to 3306.

 ```nohighlight
 spring.datasource.url=jdbc:mysql://localhost:3306/cheese-mvc